 After a heated conversation with Tyrion—because he's what passes for reason in this episode—a battered Jon Snow confronts aunty Daenerys about her roast of King's Landing.
 One thing leads to another, and Jon hugs Dany, proclaiming her his queen before kissing her.
 Then he kills her.

-It is so cold and out of character for a protagonist known as being stupidly loyal and honorable to side-step Dany's advances for three episodes, only to slide his tongue down her throat as he stabs her.
-It took her Mad Queen transformation one episode to reach an extreme, and this kill had the same energy.
+It is so cold and out of character for a protagonist known as being stupidly loyal and honourable to side-step Dany's advances for three episodes, only to slide his tongue down her throat as he stabs her.
+It took her mad queen transformation one episode to reach an extreme, and this kill had the same energy.
 It was the cheapest and quickest way to rid Thrones of a huge problem it wrote into existence, regardless of believability.
 The pained relationship between these two required an equal amount of time to undo.
 Dany was a complicated character who lost her family, home, son, dragons, and friends, over eight seasons' worth of TV, only to go out in this way in an instant.
 Every throw-away character on this show was given a chance at redemption, but Daenerys wasn't given the same shake.

 Drogon can understand symbolism now?